pacalet/sab4z/README.md

 ## <a name="FurtherSab4zLinuxDriver"></a>Add a Linux driver for SAB4Z

-Accessing the SAB4Z hardware device using the devmem utility or a user application that maps `/dev/mem` is not very convenient.
+Accessing the SAB4Z hardware device using the `devmem` utility or a user application that maps `/dev/mem` is not very convenient.
 In this section we will create a Linux software driver for SAB4Z and use it to interact more conveniently with the hardware.
-The provided example can be found in the `C` sub-directory:
+The provided example can be found in the `/opt/downloads/sab4z/C` sub-directory:

     ├── libsab4z.c            User-space part of Linux driver ├── libsab4z.h            User-space part of Linux driver (header)